 - All the other brands use a sealed aluminum housing for the motor on the trimmer head.
 The aluminum dissipates the heat during use, The aluminum design is very rugged and you can use it under any conditions.
 For some unknown reason, DeWalt decided to use a steel housing and use air vents to cool the motor.
 Yes, that’s how they make all their hand tools but what made them think that was a good idea on a string trimmer!
 What???
 I know DeWalt uses vents and fans on all their hand tools to cool the motor.
 But this really doesn’t make sense on a string trimmer.
 You have to clean air vents on the trimmer head every time you use it and DeWalt also states “Do Not Get the Head Wet!”

-Number Four – Troy-Bilt C.O.R.E Brushless String Trimmer Review
+Number Five – Troy-Bilt C.O.R.E Brushless String Trimmer Review

 Buy Here: Troy-Bilt CORE Trimmer

 I am a big fan of the CORE Technology electric motor so when MTD purchased the company a few years ago I was hoping they would take it to the next level and design a complete line of cordless tools around the motor.